-- 2. In our opinion, the investments made, guarantees provided, security given and the terms and conditions of the grant of all loans and advances in the nature of loans and guarantees provided are not prejudicial to the company's interest; - 3.
+- 2. In our opinion, the investments made, guarantees provided, security given and the terms and conditions of the grant of all loans and advances in the nature of loans and guarantees provided are not prejudicial to the company's interest, except that we are unable to certify the amount which has been given as loans and advances during the year as mentioned in clause 3(iii)(a)(1)(b) are granted without specifying the terms and conditions which may prejudice the company's interest.; - 3.
 In respect of loans granted by the Company, the schedule of repayment of principal and payment of interest has been stipulated and the repayments of principal amounts and receipts of interest have generally been regular as per stipulation. - 4.
-In respect of loans granted by the Company, there is no overdue amount remaining outstanding as at the balance sheet date. - 5.
-No loan granted by the Company which has fallen due during the year, has been renewed or extended or fresh loans granted to settle the overdue of existing loans given to the same parties.
+In respect of loans granted by the Company, there is no overdue amount remaining outstanding as at the balance sheet date.

-6. According to the information and explanations given to us and on the basis of our examination of the records, During the year The Company has granted a loans or advances in the nature of loans either repayable on demand or without specifying any terms or period of repayment during the year as shown in Clause 3(iii)(1)(b).
+- 5. No loan granted by the Company which has fallen due during the year, has been renewed or extended or fresh loans granted to settle the overdues of existing loans given to the same parties. - 6.
+According to the information and explanations given to us and on the basis of our examination of the records, During the year The Company has granted loans or advances in the nature of loans either repayable on demand or without specifying any terms or period of repayment during the year as shown in Clause 3(iii)(a)(1)(b).